Spike in vehicle break-ins at downtown parkade has residents calling for action

 "Some sort of solution where you feel like when you can go downstairs to get your car in the morning, you're not going to spend half an hour cleaning up glass."

-Erika Go lives at Broadview Manor as well, and told CTV News she also had her window smashed.
+Another resident, Erika Go, told CTV News she also had her window smashed.
 Go isn't sure when the break-in occurred because she arrived home from a holiday in early January to find the damage.

 "I had the driver's side window smashed.
 Which is luckier than most of the tenants there.
 But still unfortunate," said Go.

-Go is in the process of having her window repaired, and said she's reported the break-in to Winnipeg police.
-Sinclair has also reported both incidents involving his vehicle to police.
+Go is in the process of having her window repaired and said she's reported the break-in to Winnipeg police.
+Sinclair has also reported both incidents involving his vehicle to Winnipeg police.

 Rancho Realty is the company responsible for the building.
 In a statement a company spokesperson wrote: